Awais16/project_bakery_sales/README.md

 ### Git Workflow
 We are following trunk base workflow for git
--> Git checkout main
+- Git checkout main
--> Pull main branch: git pull main
+- Pull main branch: git pull main
+- Create a feature branch: git branch -b feat/new_feat
+- Commit Changes and push to your branch
--> Create a feature branch: git branch -b feat/new_feat -> create a pull request from your branch to main
+- create a pull request from your branch (feat/new_feat) to main

 **Happy Coding :)**